 To learn more about hose pinch-off pliers, check out this article.

 Although rubber hoses fit snugly onto pipe fittings, it is good practice to secure them with a clamp.
-There are two types of clamps used to secure rubber hoses.
-A screw-type hose clamp or spring hose clamp.
+There are two types of clamps used to secure rubber hoses: screw-type hose clamp and spring hose clamp.

 Furthermore, some spring hose clamp tools such as the remote hose clamp pliers have cable-operated jaws.
 The flexible shaft allows the tool to access clamps in very tight spots.
 Such hose clamp pliers are very useful when working on fuel, coolant, and oil hoses deep inside the hood of a car.